 Identification of Exposure Pathways

-The exposure pathways for swimming, kayaking, and relaxing/playing on the beach have been previously identified in this document and are shown in .
+The exposure pathways for swimming, kayaking, and relaxing/playing on the beach have been previously identified in this document and are shown in Table 3.
 However, the exposure pathways for stand-up paddle boarding are not included and must be identified.

 Stand-up paddling boarding involves standing on a paddle board, typically holding a single paddle, used to move the board over a water body.
-As the recreational activity involves moving over the water surface, external exposure from the water surface should be considered, using the external dose from immersion in water () with dose reduction factor of 0.5 (U.S. EPA, 2019).
+As the recreational activity involves moving over the water surface, external exposure from the water surface should be considered, using the external dose from immersion in water (Equation 2) with dose reduction factor of 0.5 (U.S. EPA, 2019).
 Inadvertent ingestion of water may occur due to splashing of water during paddling, an inadvertent ingestion of water rate of 0.015 L per hour during limited contact recreational activities on surface waters is recommended (Dorevitch, et al., 2011).
 The final exposure pathway identified is inhalation of seaspray as the activity occurs above water at the intersection between a river and the ocean.

 Effective Dose Calculation

-The effective dose calculations for the identified exposure pathways and required parameters are shown in , , , and .
+The effective dose calculations for the identified exposure pathways and required parameters are shown in Table 22, Table 23, Table 24, and Table 25.

 Table 22 – Annual effective dose calculations for exposure pathways identified for the estuary site-specific assessment (IAEA, 2015)